jenofdoom/intro-full-stack-js/README.md

 We're going to build a classroom voting application.
 We'll be using JavaScript both on the server side (Node, Express, Socket.IO) and on the client side (React, Chart.js, and the Socket.IO client side library).
 There are git tags in this repo that can help you just between the steps if you are looking for a shortcut rather than writing everything yourself.

-The git checkout is of the finished version of the code.
-Feel free to have a look around, but to work on the tutorial we want to jump to an earlier point in the code:
+The master branch of this repo is of the 'start point' for the tutorial.
+If you would like to see the finished version of the code then do `git checkout finished`.
+Feel free to have a look around (and you can run `node app.js` to see the running final application), but to work on the tutorial we want to jump back to the master branch using `git checkout master`.

-    git checkout step-0

 ### Serving index.html

-(if you didn't already, do `git checkout step-0` to jump to this point)

 We'll need a web server in order to serve our stub index.html file properly.
 Create a file called `app.js` in the root folder of the application with the following code: